raspberrypilearning/whoopi-cushion/worksheet.md

     mkdir whoopee
     ```

-1. Next use the following command to enter the folder you have just created:
+1. Next, use the following command to enter the folder you have just created:

 	``` bash
     cd whoopee